Defence Intelligence Fusion Centre: Relocation to Pathfinder Building at RAF Wyton (PRIDE Programme)

 In 2013, DGIFC relocated from RAF Brampton to the Pathfinder Building at RAF Wyton creating a multi-intelligence, open plan environment aimed at improving collaboration and innovation changing its name to DIFC on 17 Sept 2014.

 DGIFC moved to RAF Wyton as part of the Programme to Rationalise and Integrate the Defence Intelligence Estate (PRIDE), which enabled Defence Intelligence, and the Joint Forces Intelligence Group in particular, to further improve and enhance support to operations and strategic threat assessments.
 The programme relocated the Joint Forces Intelligence Collection Group (JFIG -HQ) from Feltham, DGIFC - from RAF Brampton, as well as 42 Engineer Regiment (Geographic) from Denison Barracks in Hermitage and Ayrshire Barracks in Germany, to RAF Wyton in Cambridgeshire.

+As of 2020, personnel from the Five Eyes intelligence alliance worked at the DIFC, and GCHQ and the U.S. Defense Intelligence Agency had desks there, in a space with a crisis capacity for 1,200 personnel.

 Areas of expertise

 DIFC's role has evolved from the more traditional photographic analysis to encompass more technical intelligence disciplines such as:

 IMINT (IMagery INTelligence)

 IMINT is an intelligence gathering discipline which collects information via satellite and aerial photography.
 DGIFC is involved in all aspects of imagery analysis from basic activity reporting to advanced scientific-based MASINT analysis.